Pittman knows ‘noise’ with Arkansas these days mainly questioning his status

 - Find consistency defensively, especially in stopping big plays and late game drives.

-If Pittman’s team can address those areas, the matchup with Notre Dame could be more competitive than its 2-2 record suggests.
+If Pittman’s team can address those areas, the game with Notre Dame could be more competitive than the Hogs' 2-2 record suggests.

 Key takeaways